Saigesp/aws-developer-cert/EC2.md

 ### Important notes

-- Security Grouo protects the instance by applying a securitty wall of rules (like a firewall).
+- Security Group protects the instance by applying a security wall of rules (like a firewall).
 - Controls in-and-out traffic.
 - Can be configured using:
     - Request type (TCP, UDP, SSH, HTTP...).